William Craik (politician)

 William Craik (October 31, 1761 – February 9, 1807) was an American lawyer and planter who served as a United States representative from Maryland and as a state judge.

 Early and family life

-Born near Port Tobacco, Maryland, the son of prominent physician Dr. James Craik, surgeon of the Continental Army and later President George Washington's personal physician, Craik attended Delameve School in Frederick County and later studied law.
+Born near Port Tobacco, Maryland, the son of prominent physician Dr. James Craik, surgeon of the Continental Army and later President George Washington's personal physician, Craik attended Delamere School in Frederick County and later studied law.
 He married Ann (1784–1806), daughter of prominent Virginia planter and patriot William Fitzhugh.

 Career

 Admitted to the bar, Craik commenced practice in Port Tobacco and Leonardtown.
 In 1788, he was a delegate to the states convention that ratified the U.S. Constitution.

 Craik also farmed in Charles County using enslaved labor, owning 23 slaves in Charles County in 1790.
 He moved to Baltimore and was appointed chief justice of the fifth judicial district of Maryland on January 13, 1793, and served until his resignation in 1796.